tjohann/a20_sdk/README.md

 Cubietruck (CB3)
 ----------------

-My two cubietrucks are acting as master nodes for my Bananapi Cluster (cubietruck_master/cubietruck_slave).
-On the cubietruck_slave node everthing is on a sd-card, i use it also as 9th baalue-node or as the distribution node into the cluster (openmpi).
-So it act also as a possible master node although i named it cubietruck_slave.
-The node cubietruck_master has a hard-disk as root device.
+One of my two cubietruck is acting as master nodes for my Bananapi Cluster (baalue_master).
+The cubietruck_master has a hard-disk as root device.
 I use it mostly as distcc server node and the 8 cluster nodes as distcc clients.
+It has a pcb with some additional hardware connected.

-The two cubietrucks are also my test environment for the jailhouse hypervisor.
-On this device i use mainline kernel in all images.
+The second cubietruck is also my test environment for the jailhouse hypervisor.

 Additonal Hardware conneted:

     MCP25xx for CAN via SPI
-    LCD1602 via I2C
+    LCD1602 and PCF8574 via I2C
-    EEPROM ... vi SPI
+    EEPROM vi SPI
-    500GByte Harddisk (only on ONE device)
+    500 GByte Harddisk

 Addtional mount points (host):